alireza1989/basic_deeplearning_machine/README.md

 >
 > ![tf4](/images/tf4.png)
 >
 >5.
-Then you will asked to choose NCCL version.
+Then you will be asked to choose NCCL version.
 Since, V-2.2 is not installed.
 Choose V-1.3.5 or lookup how to install V-2.2.
-Latest version contains performance improvement on multiple GPU jobs.
+The latest version contains performance improvement on multiple GPU jobs.
 >
 >![tf5](/images/tf5.png)
 >